merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 # Vision

 Currently, performing the inventory step of a LCA includes the following challenges:
-* **Several processes may exist to produce the same product**.
+1. **Several processes may exist to produce the same product**.
-* **Scientific contributions** are often referenced by the end product, but may also **include sub-process data valuable** for other studies.
+2. **Scientific contributions** are often referenced by the end product, but may also **include sub-process data valuable** for other studies.

-This open wiki is designed to efficiently **list and compare multiple approaches** for performing the inventory of a product.
-It references data at **the process level**.
+This open wiki is designed to efficiently **list and compare multiple approaches** for performing the inventory of a product (1).
+It references data at **the process level** (2).
 By documenting these alternatives, researchers gain a valuable resource to easily compare existing options and select the most suitable approach for their needs.
 The following example illustrates this idea.

 - **Electrolytic capacitors**